moondance-labs/tanssi-docs/builders/interact/substrate-api/wallets/talisman.md

 ![Add Network in Talisman](/images/builders/interact/substrate-api/wallets/talisman/talisman-7.png)

 On the following page, you'll then be prompted to enter the network details for your ContainerChain.
-For demonstration purposes, the Dancebox Testnet is used here, but you can substitute these details for your own ContainerChain.
+For demonstration purposes, the Dancebox TestNet is used here, but you can substitute these details for your own ContainerChain.
 To add your ContainerChain to Talisman, take the following steps:

 1. Paste in the RPC URL of your ContainerChain.
 Other parameters will be autopopulated
 2. Optionally, enter the block explorer URL of your ContainerChain, if applicable